springfall2008/batpred/README.md

   - car_charging_energy - Set to a HA entity which is incrementing kWh data for the car charger, will be used instead of threshold for more accurate car charging data to filter out

   - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight
-  - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p
+  - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p.
+Best set to 0 if you use pv_metric10_weight.
-  - best_soc_margin - Sets the number of Kwh of battery margin you want for the best SOC prediction, it's added to battery charge amount for safety
+  - best_soc_margin - Sets the number of Kwh of battery margin you want for the best SOC prediction, it's added to battery charge amount for safety.
+Best set to 0 if you use multiple charge slots or pv_metric10_weight.
   - best_soc_min - Sets the minimum battery level SOC to propose for the prediction
   - best_soc_keep - Sets the minimum battery level to try to keep above during the whole period of the simulation time (charging levels will be adjusted accordingly)